Published : 01.03.2023 10:14:26 Categories : General

 A other option is to check the heating element thermostat(or boiler thermostat).
 Because if that one is tripped the connection to the heating element is interrupted and your heating element won’t work either.

-Test your heating element on continuity;
+How to test your heating element on continuity;

 To test your heating element you require a multi meter to test the resistance of the coil.
 Hold one of the probes on one side of the electrical connection and one on the other side.
 You should get a reading of approx. of 0,02-0.12 ohm.
 This does depend on the voltage of heating element.
 But this means that there is a resistance on the heating element and that is ok.
 If you get the message 1 there is no resistance measured and the wire doesn’t have continuity.